Frequently Asked Questions

 Which local transportation providers accept Minnesota Medicaid?

-The transportation providers with ramps or lifts which accept Minnesota Medicaid include Anytime Transportation and Medi-Van Specialized Transportation Services.
+The transportation providers with ramps or lifts which accept Minnesota Medicaid include Anytime Transportation, Medi-Van Specialized Transportation Services, FM Mobility Care.
 Doyle's Yellow Checker Cab accepts Minnesota Medicaid.

 Do I have to make a reservation for lift/ramp equipped transportation?